sherinatoh/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests for a list of tags
+2. AddressBook shows a list of tags
+3. User requests to change a specific tag in the list
+4. AddressBook confirms the change with user
+5. AddressBook changes the tag

+2a.
+The list is empty

+> Use case ends

+4a.
+User does not confirm the change

+> 4a1.
+Use case ends

 ## Appendix C : Non Functional Requirements